 Some version of a front-of-class display has been in place for centuries from blackboards and whiteboards to projectors and interactive flat-panel displays.
 It’s undeniably helpful to have a large, central display that the teacher can interact with directly.

 However, few people have the space in their homes to devote to a full-sized display – analog or digital.
-And the portable versions of touch screen like smartphones, tablets, or even portable monitors aren’t big enough to properly annotate or write notes.
+And the portable versions of touch screens like smartphones, tablets, or even portable monitors aren’t big enough to properly annotate or write notes.
 A touchscreen monitor acts as an excellent middle ground for teachers wanting to teach from home without breaking their flow.

 How to Plan Digital Lessons

 Planning digital lessons isn’t all that different from planning for regular lessons.
-You still need to plan out your specific learning outcomes, arrange materials, and allow for reinforcement or review.
+You still need to map out your specific learning outcomes, arrange materials, and allow for reinforcement or review.
 What will differ is your delivery of content and how you interact with students.

 Depending on your regular workflow, it is possible that you won’t have to change lesson planning very much.
-This is especially true if you already integrate an interactive whiteboard into your lessons or use rich media as teaching aids.
+This is especially true if you have already integrated an interactive whiteboard into your lessons or use rich media as teaching aids.
 Lessons will likely stay very similar for you, even if the medium through which you teach has changed.